…by Jonas E. Alexis

 Or Kashti, “Israeli Teens Gripped by Virulent Racism,” Jewish Daily Forward, August 23, 2014.

 Bob Dreyfuss, “Racism in Israel,” The Nation, December 23, 2013.

 Gideon Levy, “Ethiopian Student Affair Shows Prevalent Racism in Israel,” Haaretz, September 3, 2009.

 Dan Sanchez, “Is Wonder Woman War Propaganda?,” Antiwar.com, June 7, 2017.

 Ishaan Tharoor, “Israel’s new justice minister considers all Palestinians to be ‘the enemy,’” Washington Post, May 7, 2015.

-Posted by Jonas E. Alexis on June 8, 2017, With 2299 Reads Filed under Art, Books, & Entertainment, Government & Politics.
+Posted by Jonas E. Alexis on June 8, 2017, With 2473 Reads Filed under Art, Books, & Entertainment, Government & Politics.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.